joshiayush/stlc/DEVELOPERS.md

-# Developing cjson
+# Developing stlc

 ## Git Commit Guidelines

-cjson follows [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).
+stlc follows [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 Also, these git commit messages are used to **generate the [changelog](changelog)**.

 ### Commit Message Format